xiangwu/xiangwu.github.io/_pages/op.md

 - RO-2 Robotics Motion: Dynamics and Control. [here](/teaching/ro1-2025)
 - RO-3 Control Engineering Practice [here]()

-### VISE
+## VISE
-VISE(Visual Information Study Environment) is a learning and test platform for image processing and computer vision relative alogrithms.
+Visual Information Study Environment(VISE) is a learning and test platform for image processing and computer vision relative alogrithms.
 It also includes 3 main courses and an algorithm collection.

 The open source page of **VISE** is [here](https://github.com/xiangwu/VISE)